 Texas Science, Technology, Engineering and Mathematics (T-STEM)

 Both of Legacy PCA’s middle/high school campuses have previously received T-STEM Designation from the state of Texas through the Texas Education Agency (TEA).
 The Plano campus first received its designation in 2014.
 The Mesquite West campus first received its T-STEM Designation in 2015.
+This designation demonstrates our adherence to the T-STEM Blueprint, and functions as proof of our continuous project on the Blueprint continuum.
+Students can start a T-STEM program in middle school or high school at Legacy PCA as they pursue their future STEM college path.

 The Texas Science, Technology, Engineering and Mathematics (T-STEM) initiative focuses on the subjects most needed for career opportunities in Texas.
 Designed to improve the quality of teaching as well as the academic performance of scholars, T-STEM serves to prepare Texas high school scholars — especially first-generation and historically underserved scholars — for success in college and the workforce.
 T-STEM engages scholars and exposes them to innovation and design in real-world contexts.